companieshouse/ch-node-utils/docs/page-template.md

 ## Helpers
 ### getGOVUKFrontendVersion

-Returns the version of GOV.UK Frontend installed by the application, if it is not pinned it'll throw an error to ensure consitencey between the package.json and CDN versions.
+Returns the version of GOV.UK Frontend installed by the application, if it is not pinned it'll throw an error to ensure consistencey between the package.json and CDN versions.

 ```javascript
 import { getGOVUKFrontendVersion } from "@companieshouse/ch-node-utils";